IntersectMBO/cardano-node/README.rst

 Key operations
 ==============

-Note that key operations currently do not support password-protected keys.
+Note that key operations do not support password-protected keys.
-The ``keygen`` subcommand, though, can generate such keys.

 Signing key generation & verification key extraction
 ----------------------------------------------------

-Signing keys can be generated using the ``keygen`` subcommand, password protection being controlled by the ``--no-password`` flag.
+Signing keys can be generated using the ``keygen`` subcommand.

 Extracting a verification key out of the signing key is performed by the ``to-verification`` subcommand.